mikeroyal/SQL-NoSQL-Guide/README.md

 [PostgreSQL](https://www.postgresql.org/) is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 [PostgREST](https://github.com/PostgREST/postgrest) is a tool that serves a fully RESTful API from any existing PostgreSQL database.
 It provides a cleaner, more standards-compliant, faster API than you are likely to write from scratch.

+[OmniDB](https://github.com/OmniDB/OmniDB) is a web-based tool for database management.

+[Navicat](https://www.navicat.com/) is a series of graphical database management and development software produced by CyberTech Ltd. for MySQL, MariaDB, MongoDB, Oracle, SQLite, PostgreSQL and Microsoft SQL Server.

+[TablePlus](https://tableplus.com/) is a modern, native tool with elegant UI that allows you to simultaneously manage multiple databases such as MySQL, PostgreSQL, SQLite, Microsoft SQL Server and more.

+[HeidiSQL](https://www.heidisql.com/) is free software, and has the aim to be easy to learn.
+It lets you see and edit data and structures from computers running one of the database systems MariaDB, MySQL, Microsoft SQL, PostgreSQL and SQLite.

+[Beekeeper Studio](https://www.beekeeperstudio.io/) is a cross-platform SQL editor and database manager(MySQL, Postgres, SQLite, SQL Server, and more.) available for Linux, Mac, and Windows.

+[UI Bakery](https://uibakery.io/) is a web-based low-code internal tool builder.
+It can visualize the data pulled from PostgreSQL, MongoDB, MySQL, MicrosoftSQL, Redis.

 [IBM DB2](https://www.ibm.com/analytics/db2) is a collection of hybrid data management products offering a complete suite of AI-empowered capabilities designed to help you manage both structured and unstructured data on premises as well as in private and public cloud environments.
 Db2 is built on an intelligent common SQL engine designed for scalability and flexibility.